-Belgium is the 22th-placed country in ranking of 135 countries based on number of vehicle registrations.
+Belgium is the 21th-placed country in ranking of 137 countries based on number of vehicle registrations.

 A very useful variable for estimating the level of economic wealth enjoyed by Belgians residents, when compared to the other countries in the ranking, is the number of vehicles sold or registered per thousand residents in the last year.
-With annual sales of 55.58 cars per 1,000 residents, 5.06 of them in the last month, Belgium, occupies second place, so, compared to the other countries in the ranking, its population has a good standard of living.
+With annual sales of 47.03 cars per 1,000 residents, 3.9 of them in the last month, Belgium, occupies third place, so, compared to the other countries in the ranking, its population has a good standard of living.

 Changes in Belgian vehicle registration numbers are shown in the tables below.
 As several studies indicate, these changes are very much related to changes in GDP and, hence, to a country's economic situation.
-Sales have grown since 2009, as 595,165 were produced that year as have the number of registrations per thousand residents, which that year numbered 55.35.
+Sales have declined since 2011, as 620,622 were registered that year, as have the number of registrations per thousand residents, which that year numbered 56.42.

 Here we show you the progression of vehicle registrations in Belgium.
 You can see car registrations in other countries in en vehicle registrations and see all the economic information about Belgium in en Belgian economy.